vectordotdev/vector/CONTRIBUTING.md

 before using a cached asset.

-In order to use `sccache`, you must first [install](https://github.com/mozilla/sccache#installation) it first.
+In order to use `sccache`, you must first [install](https://github.com/mozilla/sccache#installation) it.
 There are pre-built binaries for all major platforms to get you going quickly.
 The [usage](https://github.com/mozilla/sccache#usage) documentation also explains how to set up your environment to actually use it.
 We recommend using the `.cargo/config` approach as this can help speed up all of your Rust development work, and not just developing on Vector.